Path methods for strong shift equivalence of positive matrices: Elementary splitting and strong shift equivalence

 \begin{proposition} Suppose $\ri$ is a ring which is torsion free as an additive group.
 Suppose nondegenerate matrices $A$ and $B$ are SSE over $\ri$.
 Then they are SSE through a chain of ESSEs $A_{i-1} =R_iS_i, A_{i+1}=S_iR_i$ such that all the matrices $A_i, R_i,S_i $ are nondegenerate. \end{proposition}

 The proof of Proposition \ref{nondegeneratesseprop} is a digression, and we give it in Appendix \ref{nondegenerateappendix}.

-\begin{proposition} Suppose $A=RS, B=SR$ is a nondegenerate elementary strong shift equivalence over a semiring $\mathcal U$ containing $\{0,1\}$, and $\mathcal U$ has no zero divisors.
+\begin{proposition} Suppose $A=RS, B=SR$ is an elementary strong shift equivalence over a semiring $\mathcal U$ containing $\{0,1\}$; $\mathcal U$ has no zero divisors; and the matrices $A$, $B$ are nondegenerate.
 Then there are nondegenerate matrices $C_1,C_2,D$ over $\mathcal U$ such that $D$ is diagonal and \begin{enumerate} \item $C_1$ is an elementary row splitting of $A$ \item There is a matrix $X$ over $\mathcal U$ such that $DX=C_1$ and $XD=C_2$ (so, $C_1$ is a diagonal refactorization of $C_2$) \item $C_2$ is an elementary column splitting of $B$. \end{enumerate} \end{proposition}

 \begin{proof}

 Using the Williams factorization above, we have

 Define